slackapi/java-slack-sdk/docs/content/index.md

 ## Getting help

-These docs have lots of information on the Java Slack SDK.
+These docs have lots of information on Bolt for Java and the Java Slack SDK.
 There's also an in-depth Reference section.
 Please explore!

-If you otherwise get stuck, we're here to help.
+If you get stuck, we're here to help.
 The following are the best ways to get assistance working through your issue:

 * Visit the [Issue Tracker](http://github.com/slackapi/java-slack-sdk/issues) for questions, bug reports, feature requests, and general discussion related to Bolt for JavaScript.
 Try searching for an existing issue before creating a new one.
 * Visit the [Slack Developer Community](https://slackcommunity.com/) for getting help or for just bonding with your fellow Slack developers.